BryanWilhite/dotnet-core/dotnet-web-mvc-angular-forms/README.md

 npm run build
 ```

-Note that I installed `npm` 6.x locally because of [an Angular CLI comment](https://github.com/angular/angular-cli/issues/19957#issuecomment-775407654) (and my unwillingness to change my global `npm` for Google).
+Note that I installed `npm` 6.x locally because of [an Angular CLI comment](https://github.com/angular/angular-cli/issues/19957#issuecomment-775407654) (and my unwillingness to change my global `npm` for world peace between Google and Node folks).

-After each update I verify that the build is working by following “running the default project” (below).
+After each update, I verify that the build is working by following “running the default project” (below).
 There should be a build error that is mentioned and addressed in [my GitHub comment](https://github.com/BryanWilhite/dotnet-core/issues/20#issuecomment-779575700).

 I notice that `ng update` complains when the repo is not “clean.”
 I make sure to commit before updating again: